studentkittens/moosecat/README.rst

     search commands.
 On the next startup it is loaded from disk which is a lot faster if the server is on a remote machine. \*

+    To get most out of SQLite the built-in `FullTextSearch` Extension is used, which does quite some indexing, but delivers awesome performance.

     \* A Raspberry Pi in our case.

 * **Playlist Manipulation in the style of `mpdc`_.**